 While we currently anticipate that our available funds will be sufficient to meet our cash needs for at least the next 24 months, we may need or elect to seek, additional financing at any time.
 Our ability to obtain financing will depend on, among other things, our development efforts, business plans, operating performance and condition of the capital markets at the time we seek financing.
 If we need or elect to raise additional funds, we may not be able to obtain additional debt or equity financing on favorable terms, if at all.
 If we raise additional equity financing, our shareholders may experience significant dilution of their ownership interests and the per-share value of our ordinary shares could decline.
-In addition, the terms of the Convertible Notes prohibit us from incurring additional debt other than certain limited exceptions for permitted indebtedness.
 If we engage in additional debt financing, we may be required to accept terms that further restrict our ability to incur additional indebtedness and force us to maintain specified liquidity or other ratios and limit the operating flexibility of our business.
 If we need additional capital and cannot raise it on acceptable terms, we may not be able to, among other things:

-- > Fund our operating capital requirements as we grow; - Continue to grow by acquiring companies; - Retain the leadership team and staff required; - > Repay our liabilities as they come due; and - Make the necessary investments in our Edtech platform.
+- > Fund our operating capital requirements as we grow; - > Continue to grow by acquiring companies; - > Retain the leadership team and staff required; - > Repay our liabilities as they come due; and - > Make the necessary investments in our Edtech platform.